scalameta/metals-vscode/README.md

 ## Create new project from template

-It is possible using Metals to easily setup a new project using the exiting [giter8](https://github.com/foundweekends/giter8/wiki/giter8-templates) templates.
+It is possible using Metals to easily setup a new project using the existing [giter8](https://github.com/foundweekends/giter8/wiki/giter8-templates) templates.
 This is an equivalent to the `sbt new` command, which uses the same mechanism.
 There is a great number of templates already available and it should